Our guide to the top 10 must-see & do activities in the New Forest National Park

 Come tread along one of several footpaths or sit and relax on a bench, soaking up the colourful, fragrant haven.

 A local favourite and family-owned, the Lavender Gardens also offer a café and nursery.
 Try one of their homemade soups and sandwiches, all made from home-grown ingredients.
 Or perhaps enjoy a cuppa or lavender-flavoured treat in their tea room.

 If you are interested in taking something home, visit the nursery, where you can find intricate garden sculptures and flower bunches.

-Only a 15-minute walk away from our gorgeous Green Hill Farm Holiday Park, the New Forest Lavender Gardens are a must.
+Only a 5 minute drive from our gorgeous Green Hill Farm Holiday Park, the New Forest Lavender Gardens are a must.